Professors & Fellows

 The activities of the Centre are coordinated by the Director.
 In consultation with the Steering Committee, she is responsible for developing strategic initiatives and priorities.
 The Advisory Board include members of staff from other subject areas at Birkbeck as well as internationally renowned scholars, artists and curators, who advise the Director, Steering Committee and members of the Centre on strategic priorities.

-Dr Alejandro Colás is a Reader in International Relations and directs the MSc in International Security and Global Governance in the Politics Department at Birkbeck.
+Prof Alejandro Colás is a Professor in International Relations and directs the MSc in International Security and Global Governance in the Politics Department at Birkbeck.
 He is author of International Civil Society: Social Movements and World Politics and Empire, both published by Polity Press.
 Alex writes on questions of internationalism, imperialism, food politics, piracy and the sea.

-Dr Carmen Fracchia (CILAVS director, 2010-2011) is a Senior Lecturer in Early Modern Spanish Visual Studies.
-Her major research areas are the visual representation of 'minorities'; race, religion, and the interface between art and the history of science.
+Dr Carmen Fracchia (CILAVS director, 2010-2011) is Reader in Early Modern Spanish Visual Studies.
+Her major research areas are the visual representation of ‘minorities’; race, religion, and the interface between art and the history of science.
 She is currently working on a research project centred on the visual representation of slave subjectivity in Imperial Spain.

 Dr Jasmine Gideon is a Senior Lecturer in Development Studies.
 Her research focuses on two key areas – gender and social policy in Latin America and health and well being among Latin Americans in the UK, with a particular focus on the Chilean exile community.
 She is the author of Gender, Globalization and Health in a Latin American Context (Palgrave Macmillan, 2014) and the co-editor of Migration, Health and Inequality (Zed Press, 2013).

-Dr Oscar Guardiola-Rivera is a Reader in Law.
+Prof Oscar Guardiola-Rivera is a Professor in Law.
 His interests are in the theory and history of human rights & popular constitutionalism in comparative perspective; Post-human rights;The relationship between writing, history, and politics; Latin American history and literature; Phenomenology: Hegelian, Sartrean & Fanonian perspectives; Slavery, anti-slavery, liberties & commons; Cognitive science & philosophy; Law & social theory and anthropology; Economics and post-development.

-Dr John Kraniauskas is Professor of Latin American Studies.
+Prof John Kraniauskas is Emeritus Professor of Latin American Studies.
 Particularly interested in relations between state and cultural forms, he is currently working on transcultural and subaltern studies; crime form and the state in Mexico; and Eva Perón and the populist state.

 Dr Margarita Palacios is a Senior Lecturer in Psychosocial Studies.
 Her research currently focused on the understanding of the intersections between state violence, sexuality, nationalism and subjectivity in the context of post-conflict societies and also in the context of stable democracies.
 More recently I have moved towards questions about aesthetics and the political, and forms of representing violence without reproducing it.